-On January 23, 2009, the Committee filed a motion for the Court to grant it standing to prosecute various claims on behalf of CBNA, which, if they exist, would be property of the estate.
-CBNA believes these claims are unsustainable and that the resources of the Estate are better used to compensate the Tort Claimants rather than to incur the administrative expenses necessary to pursue claims that will ultimately be unsuccessful.
-The Committee disagrees.
+On January 23, 2009, the Committee filed a motion for the Court to grant it standing to prosecute various Claims on behalf of CBNA, which, if such Claims existed, would be property of the estate (the "Standing Motion").
+CBNA believed these claims were unsustainable and that the resources of the Estate were better used to compensate the Tort Claimants rather than to incur the administrative expenses necessary to pursue Claims that will ultimately be unsuccessful.
+The Committee disagreed.
 CBNA and the Committee attempted to mediate these issues in October, 2008, but were unsuccessful.

-In the course of reviewing the motion, CBNA discovered that state court litigation counsel had violated the automatic stay.
-On February 11, 2009, at CBNA's request, the Court issued an Order to Show Cause why counsel should not be sanctioned for the stay violation.
-The Order granted CBNA an extension of time to respond to the standing motion, which portion of the Order was later modified.
+In the course of reviewing the Standing Motion, CBNA discovered that state court litigation counsel had violated the automatic stay.
+On February 11, 2009, at CBNA's request, the Court issued an Order to Show Cause why state court litigation counsel should not be sanctioned for the stay violation.
 Counsel responded in opposition to the Order to Show Cause and the matter was taken under advisement following an evidentiary hearing.
 The Court issued its Memorandum Decision and Order on the matter on April 16, 2009.
-The Court held that the stay had been violated and, in addition to imposing monetary sanctions, among other things, ordered the Committee to file an amended standing motion on or before April 20, 2009.
-The Committee failed to file an amended standing motion in the time allotted.
-At a hearing on May 7, 2009, the Court addressed this issue and allowed the Committee a second chance to file an amended standing motion on or before May 11, 2009.
+The Court held that the stay had been violated and, in addition to imposing monetary sanctions, among other things, ordered the Committee to file an amended Standing Motion.
+Ultimately the Committee filed an amended Standing Motion and, on September 11, 2009, the Court denied the amended Standing Motion as to all of the claims except for the avoidance action against CTNA.
+As previously stated, all Claims with respect to the avoidance and other actions are being settled pursuant to the Third Amended Joint Plan and the Parish Settlement (which includes CTNA) and the Monroe Foundation Settlement.